Senior Vice President

 L. Carole Wharton, LLC

 Dr. L. Carole Wharton, a museum consultant, is a former Director of Planning, Management and Budget at the Smithsonian Institution, Project Manager for the Getty Foundation-funded SCUP Campus Heritage Project, and has been an adjunct faculty member of The George Washington University’s Museum Management Program.
 She served as co-chair of a U.S.building museum conference for 12 years, and is co-author of the book Planning Successful Museum Building Projects, 2009.

 Jennifer is the Business Development Director for EMEA for BIG – Bjarke Ingels Group’s office in Copenhagen, where she has worked since 2015.
 Jennifer received her Bachelor’s Degree in Art History and French from Georgetown University, where she worked in Special Collections, home to the school’s rare book, manuscript, and University Art Collection.
 For the past 10 years, she has worked at various firms in New York and Amsterdam in the field of architecture and design.
 At BIG, Jennifer is responsible for actively acquiring and assessing potential projects in Western, Eastern, and Southern Europe, the Middle East, and Asia, in addition to developing relationships with clients and consultants to work with on projects for the firm’s global opportunities.

 Hauck & Associates, Inc.

 Mr. Hauck is the President and CEO of Hauck & Associates, Inc. an association management firm based in Washington, DC.
-Mr. Hauck has been the firm leader for 6 years, and spent his entire upbringing in the association management world.
-He has travelled widely managing meetings and conferences in international locations.
+Mr. Hauck has been the firm leader since 2010, and has spent his entire career (over 20 years) in association management.
+He has traveled widely and has significant experience in management of international membership organizations their meetings and conferences.